3timesFaster/Thinkfan_config_yml/README.md

-*The config file for my P16s fans
+*The config file for my P16s fans on Fedora

 # Thinkfan setup